Steve Davis: Retirement (2010–2016)

-Davis began the 2011–12 season ranked world number 44, his lowest rank since turning professional.
-Davis reached the final of the 2011 World Seniors Championship before losing 1–2 to Darren Morgan.
-He participated in the 2011–12 Players Tour Championship; his best result was in the Warsaw Classic, where he reached the semi-finals before losing 3–4 to Ricky Walden, finishing at number 26 on the Order of Merit.
+Davis began the 2011–12 season ranked world number 44, his lowest ranking position since turning professional.
+He reached the final of the 2011 World Seniors Championship, where he lost 1–2 to Darren Morgan.
+He participated in the 2011–12 Players Tour Championship; his best result was in the Warsaw Classic, where he reached the semi-finals before losing 3–4 to Ricky Walden, and finished at number 26 on the Order of Merit.
 He qualified for the 2011 UK Championship by defeating Ian McCulloch and Andrew Higginson, but lost 1–6 in the first round to O'Sullivan.
-He reached the last 16 of the Welsh Open before losing 0–4 to Murphy.
-Davis did not qualify for the World Snooker Championship 7–10 to Ben Woollaston.
+He reached the last 16 of the Welsh Open, losing 0–4 to Murphy.
+Davis did not qualify for the main stage of the World Snooker Championship, losing 7–10 to Ben Woollaston.

-He qualified for the 2012 Shanghai Masters, before losing 4–5 to Ricky Walden.
-He qualified for the final stages of the 2012 UK Championship, before losing 2–6 to Carter.
+He qualified for the 2012 Shanghai Masters, where he lost 4–5 to Walden; he then qualified for the final stages of the 2012 UK Championship, but lost in the first round 2–6 to Ali Carter.
 He again participated in the Players Tour Championship; his best results were in the Kay Suzanne Memorial Trophy and the Scottish Open, where he reached the last 16 before losing 3–4 to John Higgins and 1–4 to Ding Junhui.
 He placed 52nd on the tour's Order of Merit.
 He finished the season in the qualifying stage of the World Championship, losing 7–10 to Maflin.
 He won his first World Seniors Championship in 2013 by defeating Nigel Bond, 2–1.
 After being beaten by Craig Steadman 8–10 in the second round of the 2014 World Snooker Championship qualification, Davis finished the season outside the top 64 on the money list and dropped off the main professional tour after 36 years.